autocrossblog/autocrossblog_astro/src/content/post/2007/2007-07-06-project-240z-what's-next.md

 ---
+tags: [ [ 240z, datsun, megasquirt ] ]
+author: "chris"
 publishDate: 2007-07-06T00:24:52+00:00
+updateDate: 2024-10-09T13:21:54-05:00
+url: "2007/project-240z-what-s-next"
+excerpt: "A blog post with a schedule of planned work from July 2007 for the 240z"
 title: "Project 240z, What's next?"
-excerpt: "A blog post with a schedule of planned work from July 2007 for the 240z"
-author: chris
-url: 'project-240z-what-s-next'
-tags:  [ 240z, datsun, megasquirt ]
-updateDate: 2024-10-09T13:21:54-05:00
 ---

 Tasks for the next few days.